 Athletic competition requires the athlete to trust teammates and cope with opponents.
 Students learn to deal with the reality of victory and defeat much as they will have to in their personal lives upon graduation in our competitive society.

 Athletics also requires participants to be self-disciplined.
 Athletes must conform to a set of rules and regulations in order to participate and reach their desired goals.
 In a society that is becoming increasingly permissive, athletics requires discipline.
-A student must make a commitment of time and effort to the sport, to the team, to his coach, and above all, to himself.
-He must also learn to resist pressure and put forth extra effort when fatigued, both physically and emotionally.

 The saying “no chain is stronger than its weakest link”, can be directly related to the team concept.
 Athletics teaches that life is a cooperative and competitive experience.
-Whether one becomes a doctor, teacher, carpenter, or postman, it is through this experience that he learns the meaning of dedication and sacrifice.
+Whether one becomes a doctor, teacher, carpenter, or postman, it is through this experience that one learns the meaning of dedication and sacrifice.

 We at West Bridgewater believe that participation in athletic experiences contributes to the development of cognitive, affective and psychomotor skills that cannot be accounted for anywhere else in the educational process.